 Ackland Art Museum, UNC - Chapel Hill, Columbia & Franklin Streets, Chapel Hill.
-Through July 3 - "Ghost of a Dream: Aligned by the Sun (through the revolution)".
-In a time of travel bans, immigration debates, climate change, and a global pandemic, the artist team Ghost of a Dream in over 220 nations by asking them to capture a short video of the sunset.
-All but seven of the 195 countries recognized by the United Nations, as well as many non-UN nations and territories, are represented by these videos.
-These videos provide the source material for many iterations of the project, including large installations, video collages, and still-image composites.
-July 8 -Sept.
+Through Sept.
 4 - "Alexis Rockman: Shipwrecks."
 Alexis Rockman (American, born 1962) created his dramatic series, "Shipwrecks," depicting historic sea disasters, to explore the impact of transportation and migration - from goods and people to plants and animals - on our planet and its waterways.
 "Rockman's large-scale oil paintings and watercolors remind us of the shadow of potential disaster that looms over ocean voyages.
-He places these concerns in a global narrative, but they have a special resonance in North Carolina, where the "Gravevard of the Atlantic" has claimed thousands of ships since record keeping began in the sixteenth century," said Lauren Turner, Associate Curator for Contemporary Art and Special Projects.
-July 15 - Sept. - "Houseguests: American Art from the Art Bridges Collection Loan Partnership." showcases fourteen outstanding works of American art, generously lent by Crystal Bridges Museum of American Art as part of the Art Bridges' Collection Loan Partnership initiative, an innovative art lending model.
-After the joint presentation in this exhibition, selected works will be integrated at different times in varying juxtapositions into our permanent collection galleries through early May 2023.
-The exhibition includes works by Alexander Pope, Max Weber, Stuart Davis, George Bellows, Edward Melcarth, Theodore Stamos, Julian Stanczak, Tom Wesselmann, Leon Polk Smith, Mark Tansev, Sheila Gallagher, Dave Greber, Kelsey Brookes, and Elizabeth Alexander.
-Through July 17 - "Focus on the Peck Collection: Botanical Works on Paper".
-During the seventeenth century, Dutch botanists, merchants, and artists turned their attention to vegetation, near and far.
-Intellectual hubs like the University of Leiden cultivated some of the first botanical gardens while amateur flower enthusiasts took an interest in personal horticulture.
-Through July 25 - "Ancestral Altar Ram Heads from the Collection of Rhonda Morgan Wilkerson, PhD".
-This fifth installment of the Ackland's ongoing series of presentations featuring important works of art from the distinguished collection of Rhonda Morgan Wilkerson, PhD, showcases three ram heads carved for ancestral altars in the cultures of what is now south-central Nigeria.
-Formally inventive and stylistically diverse, these powerful heads would have been the focus of honoring and commemorating paternal ancestors within a chief's shrine.
+He places these concerns in a global narrative, but they have a special resonance in North Carolina, where the "Graveyard of the Atlantic" has claimed thousands of ships since record keeping began in the sixteenth century," said Lauren Turner, Associate Curator for Contemporary Art and Special Projects.
+Through Sept. - "Houseguests: American Art from the Art Bridges Collection Loan Partnership," showcases fourteen outstanding works of American art, generously lent by Crystal Bridges Museum of American Art as part of the Art Bridges' Collection Loan Partnership initiative, an innovative art lending model.
+After the joint presentation in this exhibition, selected works will be integrated at different times in varving juxtapositions into our permanent collection galleries through early May 2023.
+The exhibition includes works by Alexander Pope, Max Weber, Stuart Davis, George Bellows, Edward Melcarth, Theodore Stamos, Julian Stanczak, Tom Wesselmann, Leon Polk Smith, Mark Tansey, Sheila Gallagher, Dave Greber, Kelsey Brookes, and Elizabeth Alexander.
 Through Mar.
 12, 2023 - "Pleasures and Possibilities: Five Patrons of the Asian Art Collection".
 In 1982, the Ackland marked its newly energized ambition to build on earlier acquisitions and aim for a truly significant collection of Asian art, with a small exhibition.
 In the words of then director Evan Turner, the show was to give "an indication of the range of pleasures and possibilities attendant to the study of Far Eastern art".
-Separate sections of the installation focus on the benefactors Smith Freeman and Austin Scarlette.
-Jeffrev and Carol Horvitz, Gene and Susan Roberts, Richard D, Pardue, and the late Charles Millard.
-Museum Store Gallery (Franklin and Columbia Street).
-Store hours: Mon.-Sat., 10am-5:30pm & Sun., noon-5pm.
+Separate sections of the installation focus on the benefactors Smith Freeman and Austin Scarlette, Jeffrey and Carol Horvitz, Gene and Susan Roberts, Richard D, Pardue, and the late Charles Millard.
+Museum Store Gallery (Franklin and Columbia Street), Store hours: Mon.-Sat., 10am-5:30pm & Sun., noon-5pm.
 Museum Hours: Wed.-Sat., 1-5pm.
-Contact: 919/966-5736 or at (www.ackland.org)
+Contact: 919/966-5736 or at (www.ackland.org).